11 May 2002 to 21 May 2002

 instantly charmed by Katherine’s hospitality and the bushcamp feeling

 of the place.
 Our tent was right on the water’s edge; a crocodile was

 found on the bank there not long ago.

 That night Katherine took some of the guests to the bottle store where Saturday night live was in full process.
 There was a light in the bottle store and the open door lit up a small area in front of it.
 But next to that outside in the dark were a group of young Himba women and men who were clapping their hands and chanting.
 Suddenly one person would come into the center of the ring and sing.
-Suddenly one person would dance into the circle and sing.
 This was a traditional way of sharing the day’s events.
 We could not see in the dark and later were surprised by some of the photos; at least one woman had her baby on her back.
 After about an hour Katherine gave a box of beer to the dancers and then we left.
 As we got ready for bed – the generator switched off at 10.00pm - we could still hear them singing over the noise of the falls.